Preventing Hand Tears

 Some hand discomfort, such as general palm tenderness, is to be expected when engaging in grip training.
 The discomfort will decrease with time and conditioning.
 Focus on your goals and don’t let temporary hand pain dictate your success.
 Any new sport requires adaptation.

+The key is to use a tool that allows you to remove small, controlled layers of the callus.
 We highly recommend the SandBar for callus control.
-It prevents excess callus buildup without stripping down the necessary layers.
+It prevents excess callus buildup without stripping down the necessary skin layers.
+It also helps keep those rough, unsightly palms looking and feeling great!
 Use daily and during training.

 Anyone can train hard and it is tempting to ignore signs of skin fatigue.
 However, elite ninja warriors know how to consistently prevent tears and therefore effectively train harder and more frequently.
-Prevention is the ninja method.
+Prevention is the ninja warrior method.

-Obstacles most likely to cause a tear:
+Obstacles/movements most likely to cause a tear:

-- Lache Bars
+- Lache bars

-- Monkey Bars & Rings
+- Monkey bars & rings

 - Obstacles that require a full grip with a swinging motion